 How do the Galaxy Buds Pro stack up against the competition?
 Fairly well.
 In fact, Samsung’s newest release is worthy of inclusion with the best noise-cancelling earbuds and even the best wireless earbuds overall.
 The Samsung Galaxy Buds Pro has also claimed a couple of wins in the Tom's Guide Awards 2021 Audio categories, winning the Most innovative headphones award outright and taking home a Highly Recommended award for Best sports headphones.

 At the same time, there are some drawbacks that prevent it from being a great multi-platform solution, such as Galaxy-exclusive features and limited battery life with ANC on.
-We're hoping some of those issues might be fixed on the Samsung Galaxy Buds Pro 2 (rumored to be available starting in July or August 2022), but until then let's dive into this Samsung Galaxy Buds Pro review to find out the full score.
+We're hoping some of those issues might be fixed on the new Samsung Galaxy Buds 2 Pro that are coming our way on August 28, but until then let's dive into this Samsung Galaxy Buds Pro review to find out the full score.

 Samsung Galaxy Buds Pro review: Price and availability